Photoshop Vintage Photo Effect With The Camera Raw Filter

 To temporarily hide the antique photo effect and view your original image, click on the visibility icon (the eyeball) to the left of the filter's name in the Layers panel:

 Clicking the visibility icon once turns the filter off and reveals the original, untouched photo:

 Clicking the visibility icon again (click on the empty spot where the eyeball used to be) turns the Camera Raw Filter back on and brings back the effect:

 And there we have it!
 That's how to add an old, antique or vintage photo effect to an image, keeping it fully editable and non-destructive, using the power of Smart Objects and the Camera Raw Filter in Photoshop CC (Creative Cloud)!
-Check out our Photo Effects section for more Photoshop effects tutorials!
+For similar tutorials, see our Folds and Creases Effect or our Worn, Torn Photo Edges Effect".
+Or visit our Photo Effects section for more Photoshop effects tutorials!